All Episodes

 Understand, this is the cycle.

-But now Democrats have realized they they went full on hardcore press this whole week and last week.
+But now Democrats have realized they went full on hardcore press this whole week and last week.

-They got nothing now.
+They got nothing.

-They say, Oh, let's back off the impeachment talk because you know what, I think this might begin to backfire.
+Now they say, well, let's back off the impeachment talk because you know what?

 That's where we are.